ishansaxena022/meals_app/README.md

 ### 3 Using GridView() to display items in a grid
 - First, creating a `CategoriesScreen()` widget.
 Now setting up the layout in grid.
 - Using `GridView()` to display elements in grid.

+### 4 Widgets vs Screens
+- Creating a class for `Category` element, with parameters id, title, & color.
+- Adding dummy data model as dummy_data.dart
+- Moving all screen widgets like categories.dart to `screens` folder.
+- Creating a widget `CategoryGridItem()` to `widgets` folder.